Skip to main content

 Who will install the load control switch?

 What if I don't like load control?
+Will I be able to drop out of Beat the Peak?

-If for any reason you are dissatisfied with CLMS, Sussex REC will promptly remove you from the program at no charge.
-If you received an incentive to participate, we may request a portion of that incentive back.
-We also reserve the right to leave the equipment in place and remove you from the software program to save on labor and travel costs, which are expenses our members ultimately pay.
-The device will be inactive and will not interfere with the operation of your water heater.
+We also reserve the right to leave the equipment in place and remove you from the software program to save on labor and travel costs, which are expenses our members would ultimately need to pay.
+In a case like this, the device will be inactive and will not interfere with the operation of your water heater.

 Back to Top